HIP24/Masterarbeit/masterthesis-documentation/docs/workflow/meetings/rauh.md

 # Rauh Fragen

-- Code / Groß oder klein?
+- Code / Groß oder klein? oben oder unten?
 - This script will be adjusted